radapdal/process/webdevelopmentworkflow.md

 - Reassign sprint issues to Product Owner, and bulk comment on the issues.
 - Set a schedule for an Internal UAT Demo with the project management regarding the release.

 Based on the Internal UAT results, confirm acceptance for all issues.
-For review problems, see (Issues from UAT)[#Issues-from-UAT] below.
+For review problems, see (Issues from UAT)[#issues-from-uat] below.

 #### Client UAT